fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 Let's consider at the possible sources of data, starting with our original CSV file.
 Bring up the attribute table for the original CSV layer.
 Look at the _CENSUS2010POP_ field.
 Click on the field name twice to sort it in descending order.
 Notice the first value is 37253956.
 37 million people is a lot for one county and seems a bit suspicious.

 Look at the CTYNAME field; you can see that this data set contains data for entire states as well as single counties.
 This is throwing off our graduated scale because _when QGIS calculates the scale range for color coding, it uses the range of values from the original table_, not just the data that appears in the attribute table for the layer to which we joined the data.
-This seems inconvenient now, and possible wrong, but it's the way it should work (ie an elevation map of Iowa shouldn't have lots of white at its highest points).
+This seems inconvenient now, and possibly wrong, but it's the way it should work (ie an elevation map of Iowa shouldn't have lots of white at its highest points).

 Again, we have an issue with expectations.
-The "problem" is not how QGIS works, but that we assumed it should work a certain way and that our county data contained only data for counties (not an unreasonable assumption).
+The "problem" is not how QGIS works, but that we assumed it should work a certain way and that our county data contained data only for counties (not an unreasonable assumption).
 In fact, our CSV file of supposed county data came with extra and supposedly helpful data.

 We have two main choices to improve the map: remove the state popluations from the original CSV file (not difficult, but annoying), or create our color coding in a different way.